taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 note: maybe this whole thing is a story told by a VIRS, several generations later?

 **Asoca has been training to join the ISS Corps and study at Space University since birth.
-She is going through her offer to join the ISS Corps while cuddled up with her mother on a bench swing in a beautiful garden.**
+She is going through her offer letter to join the ISS Corps while cuddled up with her mother on a bench swing in a beautiful garden.
+They reaffirm Asoca's **